TamarDufour/Dermafast/DermaFast/README.md

 /backend           # FastAPI backend
 ```

-## Setup Instructions
+## Project Setup

-To run the application, you'll need two separate terminal windows: one for the backend and one for the frontend.
+Before running the application, you need to set up both the frontend and backend environments.

 ### 1. Environment Variables (Frontend)